bwhitesell/Conways-Game-of-Life/README.md

 do not like.

 For the sake of development the dev db is auto-populated with mock data.
-You can sign in with the user "m4ster_g4mer" and password "password" your you can register your own user of course.
+You can sign in with the user "m4ster_g4mer" and password "password" or you can register your own user of course.

 ----